 About us

-We are TREES, an initiative of the University of the Andes that unites research, teaching and outreach to understand inequalities inequalities in all their complexity.
-We seek to study them in a broad manner -in its social, economic, political, cultural and environmental dimensions, political, cultural and environmental dimensions-. and to do so from the contexts where they manifest themselves most strongly most strongly: the countries of the South, especially Latin America.
+We are TREES, an initiative at Universidad de los Andes that brings together research, teaching and outreach to understand inequalities inequalities in all their complexity.
+We seek to study them in a broad manner -in its social, economic, political, cultural and environmental dimensions, political, cultural and environmental dimensions-. and to do so from the contexts where they manifest themselves most strongly most strongly: countries in the Global South, particularly Latin America.

 Milestones